 Internationally acclaimed chef and cookbook author, successful restaurateur, inspiring teacher, and mentor—Alice Waters has done enough in her lifetime to make anyone pull up a lawn chair and relax for a while.
 But not Waters.
 In 1971, when she opened her celebrated Chez Panisse restaurant in Berkeley, she sparked an eat local/eat sustainable revolution that changed the way we think about food.
 More than four decades later, Waters shows no signs of slowing down.
 With her easy smile at the ready, Waters still oversees Chez Panisse, pushes the gospel of farm-to-table and locally grown foods through the international Slow Food movement, and works tirelessly to bring school gardens and healthful, locally sourced foods into schools nationwide through her foundation, The Edible Schoolyard Project.
+Despite this brimming schedule, in 2021 she also found the time to open Lulu, a collaboration with chef and cookbook author David Tannis tucked into the courtyard of Los Angeles’ Hammer Museum.

 Where do you live?
-I live in Berkeley.
+Berkeley

 Why there?
 I went to school at the University of California, Berkeley, and stayed after graduation.
 I feel that the shared values of the community convinced me to live here and make a restaurant.
 Later, through my work with the public schools [here], I knew this was also the perfect place for the Edible Schoolyard Garden we created at Martin Luther King Middle School, and as the home for my foundation, The Edible Schoolyard Project.

 What is the biggest misperception about Californians?
-There is a misperception that Californians have it really good because we have everything available to us and everything can grow year round.
+There is a misperception that Californians have it really good because we have everything available to us and everything can grow year-round.
 But the truth is we have to abide by the seasons as much as anyone.
 In Northern California, for example, we only have good tomatoes three months of the year, locally!

 What is the stereotype that most holds true?
 People often think of Northern California as a place where great ideas are born—and that is absolutely true!
 I think enlightened people who want to change the world and shake things up are attracted to this place because of the open mindset and the public University of California.
 There are so many great ideas that have started here and traveled around the country and the world.